syncfusion-content/blazor-docs/blazor/diagram/style.md

 ## How to customize the style of orthogonal segment thumb

-To change the appearance of the Orthogonal segment thumb, use the following CSS code:
+To customize the visual appearance of the Orthogonal segment thumb, apply the following CSS code to your stylesheet:

 ```cshtml